The Perfect Jean Patch for fixing your worn or torn denim jeans

 With the jeans facing you, slide the patch on the inside of the jeans with the adhesive side facing up and iron the top side of the jeans first so you know how the finished product will look.
 Flip the jeans inside out and finish ironing with pressure to secure the patch.

 Application Instruction for patching worn areas or tears:

 1. Use our Backing Patches

 3. Begin by determining the areas that you would like to repair.
-If you are repairing a hole in a pair of jeans, check-out our articles on repairing holes
+If you are repairing a hole in a pair of jeans, check-out our videos on backing patches

 4. Measure the tear that you are trying to fix.
 Take a piece of denim backing patch (these patches are different because the adhesive is on the top side of the jean material and the cotton side is exposed to provide additional comfort).
 Cut the backing patch about an inch wider than the tear on all sides.